squillace/gitwork/README.md

 The **404s** file takes a list of links and uses `curl` to make a header request (only) and follows redirects 3 deep in order to detect 404s.
 It has a progress indicator that lists out all responses.
 Obviously, requires an internet connection.
 Because some servers and pages do not return **precisely** the specified responses, there are some false positives, but they are rare.
 It's a good bulk checker, but not foolproof.

-As an example, the penultimate "bad" link actually returns a page in the browser; but **curl** treats the underlying network responses as bad, becoming a 404.
+As an example, the third-from-last "bad" link (`https://support.microsoft.com/en-us/kb/2941892`) actually returns a page in the browser; but **curl** treats the underlying network responses as bad, becoming a 404.
 So, while this is a good test, remember to test them yourself just in case.
 It's 99.5% right.

 ```
 ╭─[~/Workspace/scripts/gitwork/bash]─[ralph@local]─[0]─[1553]